ash1814/ash1814/README.md

 - 🌟 **Passion for Quality:** Quality assurance is not just a job; it's a commitment to delivering a seamless and trustworthy product.
 I'm devoted to elevating user experiences and ensuring software reliability.

 - 🔭 I’m currently working on ensuring the quality of Proptech Solutions
-//- 🌱 I’m currently learning [What You're Learning]
+- 🌱 I’m currently learning about Ethical Hacking
 - 💬 Ask me about API and UI Automation
 - 📫 How to reach me: talk2ashiq@gmail.com